qphat289/qrfood-backend/README.md

 ## Installation

-1. Clone the repository and navigate to the project folder
+1. Clone the repository and navigate to the project folders
 2. Install dependencies:
    ```bash
    pip install -r requirements.txt